pezkuwichain/pezkuwi-sdk/cumulus/README.md

 ### Consensus

 [`parachain-consensus`](https://github.com/paritytech/polkadot-sdk/blob/master/cumulus/client/consensus/common/src/parachain_consensus.rs)
-is a [consensus engine](https://docs.substrate.io/v3/advanced/consensus) for Substrate that follows a Polkadot [relay chain](https://wiki.polkadot.network/docs/en/learn-architecture#relay-chain).
-This will run a Polkadot node internally, and dictate to the client and synchronization algorithms which chain to follow, [finalize](https://wiki.polkadot.network/docs/en/learn-consensus#probabilistic-vs-provable-finality), and treat as best.
+is a [consensus engine](https://docs.substrate.io/v3/advanced/consensus) for Substrate that follows a Pezkuwi [relay chain](https://wiki.pezkuwi.network/docs/en/learn-architecture#relay-chain).
+This will run a Pezkuwi node internally, and dictate to the client and synchronization algorithms which chain to follow, [finalize](https://wiki.pezkuwi.network/docs/en/learn-consensus#probabilistic-vs-provable-finality), and treat as best.

 ### Collator

-A Polkadot [collator](https://wiki.polkadot.network/docs/en/learn-collator) for the parachain is implemented by the `polkadot-parachain` binary (previously called `polkadot-collator`).
+A Pezkuwi [collator](https://wiki.pezkuwi.network/docs/en/learn-collator) for the parachain is implemented by the `pezkuwi-parachain` binary (previously called `pezkuwi-collator`).

-You may run `polkadot-parachain` locally after building it or using one of the container option described [here](../docs/contributor/container.md).
+You may run `pezkuwi-parachain` locally after building it or using one of the container option described [here](../docs/contributor/container.md).

 ### Relay Chain Interaction